MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-88.md

 # Introduction to NDIS 6.88

 This topic introduces Network Driver Interface Specification (NDIS) 6.88 and describes its major design additions.
-NDIS 6.88 is included in Windows Server 2022 23H2 and Windows Server 2022 and later.
+NDIS 6.88 is included in Windows Server 2022 23H2 and later.

 NDIS 6.88 is a minor version update to NDIS 6.87.
 For more information about porting NDIS 6.x drivers to NDIS 6.88, see [Porting NDIS 6.x drivers to NDIS 6.88](porting-ndis-6-x-drivers-to-ndis-6-88.md).